Mechatronics-SDSU/software-workflow-intro/README.md

 ### Hello!
-This is Talor Gittin, which you should be able to tell just from the name of the repository alone if I prove myself wrong that I am not idiot.
+This is Talor Gittin, which you should be able to tell just from the name of the repository alone.
 ### Steps:
 So in order to run the program I have set up, you should clone the repository (duh) and then cd in to the right dictonary which should be IntroWorkSpaceTalor.
 Then follow these simple steps: